Healthcare

 15 Charlton Ave W, Hamilton, ON L8P 2B8, Canada

-Provides general health services and addiction services to people in Hamilton who do not have stable housing.
+Provides general health services with a focus on addiction services to people in Hamilton who do not have stable housing.

 Shelter Health Network Mental Health Clinics